-Definitions for more than 550 languages are included in Weblate and the list is extended in every release.
+Definitions for about 600 languages are included in Weblate and the list is extended in every release.
 Whenever Weblate is upgraded (more specifically whenever weblate migrate is executed, see Generic upgrade instructions) the database of languages is updated to include all language definitions shipped in Weblate.